pagkly/Zed/Investopedia3/Principal-Agent Relationship.md

 Whether the principal-agent relationship is expressed clearly through a written contract or is implied through actions, the principal-agent relationship creates a fiduciary relationship between the parties involved.
 This means the agent acting on behalf of the principal must carry out the assigned tasks with the principal's best interest as a priority.

 The agent is responsible for completing tasks given by the principal so long as the principal provides reasonable instruction.
 Additionally, the agent has an obligation to perform tasks that will not intentionally harm the principal.
-A duty of loyalty is also implied within the principal-agent relationship, which requires the agent to refrain from putting himself in a position that creates or encourages conflict between his interest and the interest of the principal, also known as the [principal-agent problem](https://www.investopedia.com/terms/p/principal-agent-problem.asp).
+A duty of loyalty is also implied within the principal-agent relationship, which requires the agent to refrain from putting himself in a position that creates or encourages conflict between his interest and the interest of the principal, also known as the [[principal-agent problem]](https://www.investopedia.com/terms/p/principal-agent-problem.asp).